-Students in the Postbaccalaureate Initial Teacher Certification Program must file student teaching applications early in the semester before the student teaching term.
+Students in a postbaccalaureate program for initial teacher certification must file student teaching applications early in the semester before the student teaching term.
 Application deadlines are October 15 for spring semester and February 15 for fall semester.
 To be accepted for student teaching, students must

-- attain a cumulative GPA of 2.50 or higher in required professional education course work; - complete all required professional education course work other than one preapproved course that can be taken concurrently with student teaching (secondary education students must also receive approval from their academic specialization advisors); - remove all academic deficiencies such as grades of "D," "E," or "I" before placement; and - attain a final approval from the Office of Professional Field Experiences.
-This review considers performance in field settings and academic achievement.
+- 1. attain a cumulative GPA of 2.50 or higher in required professional education course work; - complete all required professional education course work other than one preapproved course that can be taken concurrently with student teaching (Secondary Education students must also receive approval from their academic specialization advisors): - 3. remove all academic deficiencies such as grades of "D," "E," or "I" before placement; and

+4. obtain a final approval from the Office of Professional Field Experiences (this review considers performance in field settings and academic achievement).